 • zoology.

-Most advertised posts ask for experience, and this should be your first priority.
-The importance of paid or voluntary experience cannot be overemphasised.
-To gain full-time employment, even for short-term contracts, you must demonstrate that you have become involved and shown commitment.
-Many people working in this sector start in voluntary work to build up contacts and experience.
+Most jobs vacancies ask for experience, so getting relevant work experience should be a priority.
+To get full-time employment, even for short-term contracts, you must show that you are committed to nature conservation through being involved in projects.
+Many people working in this sector start in voluntary work to gain practical skills and experience, build up contacts and network, and get involved in community engagement.

 Skills